Random Blue Sparks

 ~~~

-Random Blue Sparks - Review by Graham Bates for the online blog for the journal Kokako on June 4, 2025 & forthcoming in the autumn issue:
+Random Blue Sparks - Review by Graham Bates for the online blog for the journal Kokako on June 4, 2025 and in the print issue of Kokako 43, September 2025:

 Debbie Strange is a Canadian poet who lives on the prairies of Winnipeg, Manitoba.
 Her name is no doubt a familiar one to regular readers of Kokako and various other haiku journals.
 Random Blue Sparks is her much anticipated first full-length collection of haiku.
 In 2020 it won the Snapshot Press Book Award and in 2024 was shortlisted for the Touchstone Distinguished Book Award.
+It recently received 3rd Place in the Society of America Merit Book Awards.
 In the acknowledgments there is a long list of journals within which this collection's haiku have previously been published.
 In the awards credits at the back, 16 haiku are listed as having won prizes, placings or honourable mentions.
 The design and layout of the book is tastefully done, with one haiku per page, typeset in Palatino.

 The book has been called 'a compelling love letter to the prairies, mountains and waters of the western provinces of Canada,' and this is the kind of love that could only be felt by one whose years of hiking with her husband in the country's national parks have given her a deep awareness of their great and delicate beauty so threatened by extreme weather events.